numalariamodeling/faculty-enrich-2022-examples/README.md

            ```
             </p>
             </details>

 - Now change _exp_name_  to `f'{user}_FE_2022_example_w3b'` and the simulation is ready to go!
 - Run simulation and wait for simulation to finish (~10 minutes)
-    - While waiting, check out the generated experiment folder, that now includes many more subfolders for each of the single simulations.
+    - While waiting, check out the generated experiment folder, that now includes many more subfolders for each of the
+      single simulations.
 Open two campaign files and compare, do you find the difference?
-(If there is none, these might be two different run numbers for same simulation)
+(If there is none, these
+      might be two different run numbers for same simulation)
       _(Tip: Many text editors allow side by side comparison of two scripts, automatically highlighting differences)_
 - Run second analyzer script for Week 3 (`analyze_exampleSim_w3b.py`) (don't forget to update _expt_id_ : ))
     - While having the analyzer script open, also check that all the relevant sweep variables are included.
+Note that
-    Note that the sweep_variables need to change according to the `ModBuilder` and custom functions used to define scenarios, depending on which ones uniquely define each simulation and are required in the analysis.
+      the sweep_variables need to change according to the `ModBuilder` and custom functions used to define scenarios,
+      depending on which ones uniquely define each simulation and are required in the analysis.
   ```py
       sweep_variables = ['cm_cov_U5', 'smc_coverage', 'itn_coverage', 'irs_coverage', 'rtss_coverage', 'Run_Number']
   ```
 - Inspect `simulation_outputs` and compare against outputs from the previous week.
-- Change intervention parameters in the `ModBuilder` and repeat the simulation process to become more familar with the process.
+- Change intervention parameters in the `ModBuilder` and repeat the simulation process to become more familar with the
+  process.

 <details><summary><span>Check results</span></summary>
 <p>

 The generated result figures include separate lines.
-The Run_Numbers were aggregated using the mean and the intervention coverage levels are used as additional
+The Run_Numbers were aggregated using the mean and the intervention
-grouping variables when aggregating simulation outputs.
+coverage levels are used as additional grouping variables when aggregating simulation outputs.
+An additional variable '
-An additional variable 'unique_sweep' was generaetd to simplify automated plotting for different sweep variabels (the parameters defined in `ModBuilder`)
+unique_sweep' was generaetd to simplify automated plotting for different sweep variabels (the parameters defined
+in `ModBuilder`)
 In the example below 'unique_sweep' is in the order of cm, smc, itn, irs, and rtss (rtss not included below).

 Aggregated malaria outcomes by agebin for no SMC (blue) compared to SMC (orange).
 ![img](static/w3b_smc_Agebin_PfPR_ClinicalIncidence.png)
 __Fig: Agebin_PfPR_ClinicalIncidence__

 All age monthly cases showing no SMC (blue) compared to SMC (orange).
 ![img](static/w3b_smc_All_Age_Monthly_Cases.png)
 __Fig: All_Age_Monthly_Cases__

 Monthly transmission report showing no SMC (blue) compared to SMC (orange).
 ![img](static/w3b_smc_TransmissionReport_monthly.png)